Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Education:

-- Include your degree or certifications and the colleges you attended
+- List your degrees or certifications and the schools that you went to

 Skills: